cept73/digiid-wp-authentication/README.md

 How do I use Digi-ID?
 ---
-Install a Digi-ID compatable wallet (currently DigiByte-Wallet or DigiByteGo)
+Install a Digi-ID compatable application (DigiID Simple, Digibyte Wallet or DigiID/AntumID)

+What if authentication doesn't work?
+---
+Some speed boost plugins may be incompatible with this plugin.
+Try turning them off to see if it fixes the issue.
+If the plugin still doesn't work for you, please contact me at Telegram: @cept73